 - In many parts of the country, anointing oils have a special place, and you are often anointed by the senior women of the family.

 - What good is a celebration without some fun?
-Games are played with the baby in mind and can range from guessing the sex to a choosing a name.
+Games are played with the baby in mind and can range from guessing the gender to choosing a name.

-- As part of the Indian baby shower traditions, singing and dancing are inseparable.
+- As part of the Indian baby shower traditions, singing and dancing are inevitable.

 - In some parts of the country, only women guests are allowed.

-- Living up to the name of godh bharai rasam, the womenfolk of the family along with your girlfriends will fill your lap with sweets and fruits.
+- Living up to the name of Godh Bharai rasam, the womenfolk of the family will fill the mother-to-be’s lap with sweets and fruits.

-- You will be made to sit in an easily accessible spot where your friends and relatives can come and bless you.
+- The expectant mother will be made to sit in an easily accessible spot where her friends and relatives can come and bless her.

 - The gifting part of this baby shower is mother-centric and can include bangles, sarees and other apparels.
 Like the Shaad, many communities believe that gifts for the baby should only come once the baby is born.

-Tips for Making Godh Bharai Ceremony More Enjoyable
+Tips for Making the Godh Bharai Ceremony More Enjoyable

 The weather can play spoilsport to your ceremony in an unexpected manner.
-During summers, avoid wearing sarees that have stiff silk or a lot of embroidery work as it can work up a sweat.
-During winters, don’t hesitate to get your partner’s coat along in case you’re feeling too cold.
+During summers, avoid wearing sarees that have stiff silk or a lot of embroidery work, as it can work up a sweat.
+During winters, don’t hesitate to get a coat along in case you’re feeling too cold.

 Because there is so much good food around, it can be very tempting to partake in the festivities.
 Remember that your diet is important and indulging can lead to issues like heartburn and fluctuations in blood sugar.

-If you have a big budget or want to thank all the guest for showing up, you could send them a parting gift.
-This could be purchased from the store such as traditional women’s items like dupattas or even a hand-made thank you card.
+If you have a big budget or want to thank all the guests for showing up, you could send them a parting gift.
+This could be purchased from the store such as traditional dupattas, or even a handmade thank you card.